ameter/CarND-BehavioralCloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 75-88) consisted of a convolutional neural network with the following layers and layer sizes.
+Note, this visualization of the architecture was provided by nvidia:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]